akyriako/typesense-prometheus-exporter/README.md

 # typesense-prometheus-exporter

 `typesense-prometheus-exporter` is a lightweight Prometheus exporter designed to expose metrics from a Typesense cluster for monitoring and alerting purposes.
-The exporter collects metrics from the Typesense `/metrics.json` endpoint and presents them in a Prometheus-compatible format, enriched with Kubernetes-specific labels.
+The exporter collects metrics from the Typesense `/metrics.json` endpoint and presents them in a Prometheus-compatible format.

-### **Features**
-- Fetches and exposes key performance and resource utilization metrics from Typesense clusters.
-- Supports Kubernetes environments with labels for `namespace` and `typesense_cluster` for better observability.
-- Fully configurable through environment variables.

 ### **Usage**